 What sort of thing does arts in health involve?

-There are, broadly, four main areas of Arts in Health Work:
+There are, broadly, five main areas of arts in health work:

 Participatory arts programmes: Getting involved in the arts provides both social and creative outlets for people who are ill – either with physical health issues or mental health issues.
 Many care homes, GP surgeries and hospitals as well as community settings provide opportunities for people to engage with the arts as a tool to improving their wellbeing.